ZackMason/AAGEShaderEditor/README.md

 A simple shader editor using AAGE.

 Right now only 2D screen shaders are supported, the ability to load models and animations will be added later.

+Press R to reload the shader and uniforms